Everything to Know About Cooking and Shopping for In Season Winter Squash

 The most common varieties of winter squash are: acorn squash, butternut squash, pumpkins, spaghetti squash, buttercup squash, hubbard squash, delicata squash, kabocha squash (also called Hokkaido or Japanese pumpkin), and turban squash.

 How many different varieties have you tried?
-Share with the community below and send your unique squash recipes to us at email@example.com!
+Let us know in the comments or upload your unique squash recipes to our app to share it with the community.

 2. When to buy and how to find the perfect winter squash

 Winter squash season starts in September and goes through November.
 During their season, you’re able to buy fresh winter squashes at your local farmers’ market, supermarket, and, of course, specialty pumpkin and squash farms.